 Is graduate student or married student housing available on campus?

 Can I get an internship or co-op while in the program?

-Are there support services for international students?
+Are there international student services?

+While every US university has its own admissions criteria, there are several common requirements they share.
 In general, American universities require the following from international student applicants:

 Standardized test scores

 English proficiency test scores (TOEFL, IELTS, iTEP, PTE Academic)

 Copy of your valid passport